Omaha World-Herald: History and Supreme Court Case

 The newspaper was founded in 1885 by U.S. Sen. Gilbert M. Hitchcock, as the Omaha Evening World.
 The first issue was published on August 24, 1885.
 It purchased George L. Miller's Omaha Herald in 1889.

 The paper was established as an independent political voice but quickly moved to the Democratic Party column.
 Former U.S. Secretary of State, U.S. Rep. and three-time presidential candidate William Jennings Bryan, a Democrat and onetime member of the Populist Party, was its editor in 1894–1896.
 Hitchcock, meanwhile, served three terms in the U.S. House of Representatives and, starting in 1911, two Senate terms.
-The World-Herald was a more objective voice than the Hearst-owned Omaha Bee, which tended to sensationalize news to drum up sales.Hitchcock's son-in-law, Henry Doorly, took control of the paper after his death in 1934.
+The World-Herald was a more objective voice than the Omaha Bee, which tended to sensationalize news to drum up sales.Hitchcock's son-in-law, Henry Doorly, took control of the paper after his death in 1934.
 The editorial page began leaning Republican after Hitchcock's death.
 Over his lifetime, Doorly served 58 years at the paper.

 In 1962, the World Publishing Company, owned solely by heirs of the Hitchcock/Doorly families, was on the verge of selling The World-Herald to the Newhouse chain, but instead accepted an offer from local construction magnate Peter Kiewit.
 When he died, Kiewit left provisions in his will to ensure that the paper would remain locally owned, with a large part of the plan securing employee ownership.

 On May 8, 1974, the World-Herald was the first paper in the United States to call for Richard Nixon to resign after the full content of the White House tapes became known.
 The newspaper, whose conservative editorial page had endorsed Nixon three times, called for his resignation under the headline: "A Matter of Morality: Nixon Should Resign."
 Time magazine 12 days later called the World-Herald's editorial "startling" and labeling it seeming "apostasy."